VidulChauhan/AIIT-UMS-Project/README.md

-# All India Institute of Technology ERP Software
+# Advanced Institute of Innovation and Technology
+ERP Software

 This is a Class 12th project which was built using Python and Mysql